Markov semi-groups generated by elliptic operators with divergence-free drift: Introduction and the main result

-on $\rn$, where $\left(a_{ij}(t,x)\right)$ is symmetric.
-In this equation, we denote $b$ as the drift velocity vector field and $u$ as a solution.
-When $a_{ij}=\nu\delta_{ij}$, equation (\ref{eq: 1. problem equation}) corresponds to Taylor's diffusion (\ref{eq:diff1}).
-A classical monograph on such parabolic equations is \cite{ladyzhenskaia1988linear} by Ladyzhenskaya et al., in which the existence of a unique Hölder continuous weak solution $u$ is proved under the conditions that $a$ is uniform elliptic and $b\in L^{l}(0,T;L^{q}(\rn))$ with $\frac{2}{l}+\frac{n}{q}\leq1$, $l\neq\infty$.
-It is not known whether a Leray's weak solution has this regularity or not, which motivates us to consider the cases that $\frac{2}{l}+\frac{n}{q}>1$ together with the assumption that $b$ is divergence-free.
-Throughout this article, we will always assume that there exists a constant $\lambda>0$ such that
+on $\rn$.
+A classical monograph on this class of parabolic equations is \cite{ladyzhenskaia1988linear} by Ladyzhenskaya et al., in which the existence of a unique Hölder continuous weak solution $u$ is proved under the conditions that $a$ is uniform elliptic and $b\in L^{l}(0,T;L^{q}(\rn))$ with $\frac{2}{l}+\frac{n}{q}\leq1$, $l\neq\infty$.
+It is not known in general whether a Leray's weak solution has this regularity or not.
+Actually we know that when $n=3$, (\ref{eq: leray weak solution}) implies that $\frac{2}{l}+\frac{3}{q}=\frac{3}{2}$.
+This motivates us to consider the cases that $\frac{2}{l}+\frac{n}{q}>1$ together with the assumption that $b$ is divergence-free.